gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 # *Athena*
 exploratory code related to the *Athena* class of round-by-round RLAs

 The code here assumes sampling with replacement.
 That is, we assume two candidates and no invalid votes.
+For a full description of the Athena class of audits and proofs of claimed properties, see the [*Athena*](https://arxiv.org/abs/2008.02315) paper.
+When we refer to *BRAVO* here, we mean EoR (end-of-round) BRAVO, where the stopping condition is tested at the end of the round.
+SB (selection-ordered) BRAVO is better studied using the code in B2audits.
+The Athena paper considers both approaches, but this README only addresses EoR BRAVO.

 The folder Scripts contains:
 * Scripts for use in elections with multiple candidates and irrelevant (including invalid) votes.
 These scripts call the appropriate code for two candidates and no invalid votes, using the appropriate parameters.